deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Automatically use find-in-selection if multiple lines are selected

-If you select multiple lines of text, VS Code can automatically toggle on the `Find in Selection` option of the `Find` command.
+If you select multiple lines of text and use <kbd>Ctrl</kbd>+<kbd>F</kbd> or <kbd>Ctrl</kbd>+<kbd>H</kbd> to open the Find or Replace dialog respectively, VS Code can automatically toggle on the `Find in Selection` option of the dialog.
+To me, it feels intuitive that if I have multiple lines of text selected, I want to search within those lines, not the entire file.

 GUI setting: `Editor › Find: Auto Find In Selection` to `multiline`.